deloitte-tongko/mulesoft-api-extract/README.md

 - Optargs are a little awkward for `extract-apis.sh`
 - Seperate the main extraction file into more readable format
 - Make the use of variables moer consistent (some variables aren't lower case, etc.)
+- Add more documentation on creating columns
+- Maybe document code a little more with comments

 ## Setup